 We all have our lazy days.
 After frying some delicious bacon or cooking a hearty stir fry, all you want to do is sit down and start eating.
 So instead of disposing of the grease in the proper manner, you just pour it down the drain and hope for the best.
 Doing this one or twice won’t cause a major plumbing issue.
-However, if you make it a bad habit, you’re going to have some problems.
+However, if you make it a bad habit, you’re going to have problems.

 Run as much hot water as you want; the remaining grease will still stick to the walls of your drain and solidify, eventually leading to buildup.

 The next time you cook some bacon or a hamburger, let the grease sit out on the pan while you’re eating your meal.
 Once the grease has solidified, wipe down the pan with a wet paper towel and throw it in the garbage can.
 If your meal created a substantial amount of grease, pour the excess grease into a container.
 Leave the container in the fridge and collect more grease as you make more meals.
 Once the container is full, throw it out.
 Some people even save bacon grease and use it to grease up the pan before frying eggs or making breakfast.